- Medicare won’t pay for medical marijuana.

-- There are two FDA-approved cannabinoid-based medications that may be covered by your Medicare drug plan, but each plan’s coverage is different.
+- There are multiple cannabinoid-based medications approved by the Food and Drug Administration (FDA) that your Medicare drug plan may cover, but each plan’s coverage is different.

 - Medical marijuana is an area of legal limbo.
 Differing laws at the federal and state levels make legal issues unclear.